Danielle Ellis

-Danielle Ellis (born 17 November 1991) is a Canadian sitting volleyball player who competes in international volleyball competitions, she plays as captain.
-She is a Parapan American Games bronze medalist and has competed at the 2016 and 2020 Summer Paralympics.
+Danielle Ellis (born November 17, 1991) is a Canadian sitting volleyball player who competes in international volleyball competitions, she plays as captain.
+She is a Parapan American Games bronze medallist and has competed at the 2016 and 2020 Summer Paralympics.
 She has been a member of the Canadian national sitting volleyball team since 2009.

 Ellis works as an ambulance dispatcher in Langley.